 Fifth is to concentrate on elementary and secondary schools – invite local companies to fund them and get philanthropic organizations like Qatar Foundation to help.
 In India, Bharati-Airtel has schools which have cumulatively more than 200,000 children.
 I am sure Egypt needs more than that but that alone is enough to create a buzz where it counts.
 Make funding of schools and housing a mandatory requirement for local and foreign companies operating in Egypt and give them tax breaks to do this.
 Get women involved in education and all developmental activities.
 They are more than 50% of the population with huge influence.
 No government can survive, much less sustain if it doesn’t engage its female population.
 So get women involved wherever they have the competence to contribute.
 In today’s world don’t underestimate the power of the woman in public.
 She will be there whether you like it or not.
 Your only choice is to decide if you want her with you or against you.
 So talk to them, involve them and leverage their presence for the good.

 Market the handicrafts of Egypt.
 They make some really great stuff there but nobody knows about it.
 Having them sitting in Khan Al Khalili is not enough.
 They need to do exhibitions in the major cities of the West and take orders.
 Once again there are entrepreneurs who will do all this, provided the government provides a user friendly climate.
 The bureaucracy needs to go.
+So does the corruption.

 Finally leverage tourism.
 Egypt has some unique monuments which like the Taj Mahal in India attract loads of foreign tourists.
 However Egyptian monuments are badly maintained (if at all), very difficult to get to because of extremely bad roads and riddled with touts and conmen.
 I was conned into sitting in a horse carriage to visit the pyramids and then the man demanded 500 Egyptian Pounds for the trip of a few hundred meters.
 I managed to escape from his clutches only by threatening violence.
 Then he followed me all the way as I walked bringing down his price until he begged me for 10 Egyptian Pounds – ‘only because you are my brother’.
 So clean up the act.
 Maintain the places, improve access and get rid of those who fleece tourists and give Egypt a bad name.

 Then publicly invite the opposition to join the government and when they refuse, publicize that also.
 Let everyone know what you are doing, loudly and frequently.
 That way they can’t talk about non-inclusion.
 Keep the ideological agenda separate from the economic agenda.
 Sell the ideological agenda by communicating with people and giving them good information and allaying their fears.
-If not the real and imaginary fears about the ideology will sabotage everything else.
+If not, the real and imaginary fears about the ideology will sabotage everything else.
 Ideology is a matter of belief; a matter of the heart.
 Hearts take time to change.
 If you link your success to that change, you will invariably fail.
 People must see the benefit of the ideology in action before they will believe that it is worth supporting and adopting.
 Talking about the ideology is pointless.
-Enforcing it suicide.
+Enforcing it is suicide.

-And do all this very publicly so that people know what is going on.
+Do all this very publicly so that people know what is going on.
 Remember that everyone has a stake in development and will support it.
 So involve them.
 Involvement means to delegate power, listen to their story, accept discord and learn to use it to build relationships.
 Involvement also means to accept that some things will need to be done in ways that are not necessarily what you would choose to do, but that is the real litmus test of delegation and empowerment; will you let them do it their way?

 I hope lessons are learnt and democracy gets a genuine chance.
 Egypt is too important a country to be written off and forgotten.
 Or to allow once again to go back into dictatorship.